acebuddyteam/gargula/README.md

 A minimalist Terminal interface for mac, to help you organize your work

+<h2>Contributions:</h2>

+Any contribuition is more than welcome! <br>
+Just contribute on a new branch "Development"

 Gargula includes only important data, to keep it simple and clean:

 - Current directory